 E-commerce web scraping is a method of extracting product information from websites.
-It involves collecting relevant data from online retail pages to gain insights into market trends, competitor strategies, and consumer behavior.
-This process allows companies to make data-driven decisions to optimize their operations and marketing strategies for maximum impact.
+It involves collecting data from online retail pages to gain insights into market trends, competitor strategies, and consumer behavior.
+This process helps companies to make data-driven decisions to optimize their operations and marketing strategies.

 How to scrape products from e-commerce sites